usgs-coupled/phreeqc3/README.Win.txt

    equilibrium constants for geochemical reactions: Geochimica et Cosmochimica Acta, v.
 68, no. 11, p.
 2449-2465.

 C. Installing and running of the GUI PhreeqcI

 Note that if the software is to be installed on a server system, the person installing the software generally must have administrator rights.

-To install the GUI, double-click phreeqci-@VERSION@.@REVISION@.msi to execute the installation program and follow the directions on the screen.
+To install the GUI, double-click phreeqci-@VERSION@-@REVISION@.msi to execute the installation program and follow the directions on the screen.
 The GUI is completely independent from the batch version.

 To execute the GUI, access the program through the start menus of Windows.

-By default, the software is installed in the directory C:\Program Files\USGS\phreeqci-@VERSION@.
+By default, the software is installed in the directory C:\Program Files\USGS\phreeqci-@VERSION@.@REVISION@ for 32-bit operating systems or C:\Program Files (x86)\USGS\phreeqci-@VERSION@.@REVISION@ for 64-bit operating systems.
 This is the recommended installation directory, but you may use other directories or disk drives.

-Note that program components not installed initially can be installed later, and any components damaged (for example, by inadvertently overwriting the directory) can be quickly reinstalled by double-clicking phreeqci-@VERSION@.@REVISION@.msi--a maintenance version of the installation program will be executed.
+Note that program components not installed initially can be installed later, and any components damaged (for example, by inadvertently overwriting the directory) can be quickly reinstalled by double-clicking phreeqci-@VERSION@-@REVISION@.msi--a maintenance version of the installation program will be executed.